Paul Ryan scrambles to calm GOP insurrection over immigration

 Rep. Mark Walker, R-N.C., who has proposed such legislation, has said the tighter curbs on family-based migration they demand would depend on how many immigrants would be eligible for the citizenship pathway.

+"This is a difficult issue," Ryan told reporters Thursday.
+"We're trying to figure out what the sweet spot is."

-But should members not come to a deal on Thursday, Fox News is told that members prepared to sign a discharge petition would move forward soon after.
+But should members not come to a deal, Fox News is told that members prepared to sign a discharge petition would move forward soon.

 The petition would force House votes on four immigration/DACA bills, ranging from liberal to hardline.
 One more conservative bill is from House Judiciary Committee Chairman Bob Goodlatte, R-Va.
 Another would be the House Democrats’ DREAM Act.